-YWCA Labyrinth Outreach Services to Women offers reintegration services to formerly incarcerated women residing in McLean County.
+YWCA Labyrinth Outreach Services to Women offers reintegration services to formerly incarcerated women.
 The overall vision is to significantly reduce recidivism.

 Labyrinth addresses the needs of women released from the Illinois Department of Corrections and McLean County jail who are returning to the community.
 We help rebuild each woman’s dignity and nurture her growth as she develops the attitudes and skills required for productive, independent living.